-Perfect Pork Tenderloin with Fennel- a delicious fall inspired meal.
-You will love this juicy pork tenderloin paired with the delicate, and slightly sweet, flavor of the sautéed shallots and fennel.
+Perfect Pork Tenderloin with Fennel- a delicious fall-inspired meal.
+You will love this juicy pork tenderloin paired with the delicate, and slightly sweet, the flavor of the sautéed shallots and fennel.

 All you need is one pot to make this sensational pork tenderloin with shallots and fennel.
 It is comforting for the fall season and comes together quickly with a beautiful presentation.
 Try the chicken variation: Perfect Roast Chicken with Citrus and Fennel.

-More meat main dishes: Dad's Famous Dry Rub Pork Ribs (EASY), Best Roasted Rack of Lamb with Dijon Pistachio Crust, Italian Style Osso Buco (Tuscan Recipe), and Best Italian Stuffed Chicken Thighs (Involtini di Pollo).
+More meat main dishes: Dad's Famous Dry Rub Pork Ribs (EASY), Best Roasted Rack of Lamb with Dijon Pistachio Crust, Italian Style Osso Buco (Tuscan Recipe), Perfectly Cooked Pork Chops, and Best Italian Stuffed Chicken Thighs (Involtini di Pollo).